Yaudheya: Literature

-Conquering the Kushans

-It is thought that the Kushans then became suzerains of the Yaudheyas when they endeavored to hold the Mathura area during the reign of Kanishka.
-An indication is the fact that the Kushan ruler Huvishka featured Maaseno on his coins, the Kushan incarnation of the Hindu god Karttikeya, or Skanda, whose epithet was "Mahasena".
-This god being particularly important to the Yaudheyas, it may have been incorporated into Kushan coinage when the Kushans expanded into Yaudheya territory.

-In Kanishka's rock Rabatak inscription, he describes campaigning into "the realm of the kshatriyas" in India, which presumably includes the Yaudheya's territories.
-Furthermore, Kanishka refers to commissioning statue of various local Iranian and Indian deities, including the deity Mahasena or Mahaseno (Kartikeya) which was the chief deity of the Yaudheyas and was often depicted in their coinage.

-In the early 3rd century CE after Kanishkas death, a union formed between the Yaudheyas, Kunindas and Arjunayanas to expel the Kushans, resulting in a Kushan defeat and with them being expelled out of Eastern Punjab, as stated by the historian Anant Sadashiv Altekar.
-This can also be confirmed through their coinage inscription stating 'Yaudheyanam jayamantra daramanam' boasting their military victory.

-Feudatories of the Gupta Empire (c.
-360 CE)

-The name of the Yaudheyas is later mentioned in the Allahabad pillar inscription of the Gupta Empire ruler Samudragupta, as submitting to his rule, however this would be done without a fight and according to Upinder Singh there is no specific mention of them providing troops, indicating loose ties.
-According to historian R. C. Majumdar, it is likely that Samudraguptas conquests in Āryāvarta and Dakshinapatha increased his reputation to such an extent that the frontier rulers and tribes submitted him without a fight.
-This period ultimately saw the disintegration of the republic.

 Coinage

-The Yaudheyas only utilized Brahmi script on their coins and seals.
+The Yaudheyas only utilised Brahmi script on their coins and seals.

 Alexander Cunningham divided the Yaudheya coins into two distinctive kinds; the older and smaller class A coins dating from before the 1st century BCE, and the larger Class B coins from the 3rd century CE during the decline of the Indo-Scythian power.
 Cunningham states that the later coins evidently copied from the Indo-Scythians money.

 John Allan classified Yaudheya coins into six classes, while Vincent Arthur Smith previously gave three types.
 The classification used by Allen has been mostly followed by scholars till today.

 Yaudheya coins were found in the ancient capital of Khokrakot (modern Rohtak), and Naurangabad.

 Based on the early coins produced by the Yaudheyas, it can be safely said that Karttikeya was considered their Iṣṭa-devatā.